Laptop-side configuration

 There are a number of configuration values that can be tweaked to change how Telepresence behaves.

-These can be set in two ways: globally, by a platform engineer with powers to deploy the Telepresence Traffic Manager, or locally by any user.
+These can be set in three ways: globally, by a platform engineer with powers to deploy the Telepresence Traffic Manager, or locally by any user, either in the Telepresence configuration file config.yml

-One important exception is the location of the traffic manager itself, which, if it's different from the default of ambassador
+One important exception is the configuration of the of the traffic manager namespace, which, if it's different from the default of ambassador

-, must be set locally per-cluster to be able to connect.
+, must be set locally to be able to connect.

 Global Configuration